Siege of Malacca (1574)

+The Siege of Malacca (1574) was a military conflict between the Portuguese Empire and the Javanese under Queen Kalinyamat.

 Context

 Despite the Aceh defeat Siege of Malacca (1573), the Queen of Kalinyamat organized an armada with which to attack Malacca, composed of over 70 to 80 junks and over 200 craft carrying 15,000 men under the command of Kyai Demang—transliterated as Queahidamão, Quilidamão or Quaidamand by the Portuguese— although with very little artillery and firearms.
 Malacca was defended by about 300 Portuguese.

 By October 5, 1574, the armada anchored within the nearby River of Malaios and began landing troops, but the besiegers suffered Portuguese raids that caused great damage to the army when assembling stockades around the City.